lorenanda/lorenanda.github.io/_posts/2021-10-03-spectral-biclustering-for-marketing-in-python.md

 My roles in data analytics/science so far have always been focused on online marketing applications, such as analyzing the impact of ad campaigns, the engagement of users with a website, or the performance of blog posts.
 Machine Learning algorithms and Python libraries like scikit-learn can help marketers derive insights from user data and establish connections between their features or actions that otherwise would go unnoticed.

 In my search for resources that bridge data science and marketing, I found the chapter *Clustering and Unsupervised Models for Marketing*[$$^1$$](#references), which explains how to use spectral biclustering for making product recommendations.
-In this post, I share with you my learnings about this algorithm and its implementation in Python.
+In this post, I share with you my learnings about this algorithm and its implementation in Python, as taken from the book.

 - [Biclustering methods](#biclustering-methods)
 - [Theory: Spectral Biclustering algorithm](#theory-spectral-biclustering-algorithm)